Tips for Filing a Successful Whiplash Claim

 Keep all medical bills from your whiplash treatment to show the expenses you have incurred due to the injury.

 If you have taken time off work for whiplash treatment, ask your employer to document the wages you have lost – ask for a document outlining your regular hours and pay, as well as the time you missed from work for treatment.

 You should also keep a journal with notes about how your injuries affect your day-to-day life.
 If you are limited in your ability to perform any of the activities you previously were able to do, you may be able to obtain additional compensation.

 All of this information and documentation will be vital for proving your case and obtaining the compensation you deserve through a personal injury claim.

-For help handling your claim, contact the experienced car accident attorneys at Lynch Law Firm for a free, no obligation consultation.
+For help handling your claim, contact a New Jersey injury lawyer at Lynch Law Firm for a free, no obligation consultation.
 We are committed to protecting your best interests and helping you obtain the compensation you deserve after an accident.